-Bruce’s 1995 release made number 68 in the charts and produced two singles: Walk in the Sun and Cruise Control.
+Bruce Hornsby’s Hot House was his 1995 release.
+It made number 68 in the charts and produced two singles: Walk in the Sun and Cruise Control.
 The live environment was really reproduced in the studio alongside Chaka Khan, Pat Metheny, Levi Little, David Hollister, and with his last recorded material, Jerry Garcia.

 We asked for your take, twenty years on, and this is what you had to say:

 A reminder of the songs, first of all:

 That makes Hot House the highest scoring record to date for production values, scoring 88%.
 Hot House is unique in that all but (maybe) one or two of its songs are still in rotation at the concerts here in 2015, and the other two in question (Longest Night and Swing Street) still get an occasional airing.
 The two highest-ranked tracks open the record, and both (Spider Fingers and the favourite White-Wheeled Limousine) are regulars.
 Thanks to all who voted!